 What do we know about the virus?

 This virus is still very new.
-There are a lot of things we don’t know — such as how it might impact our heart and brain health.
+As researchers race to understand it, they are starting to build a picture of the impacts on our heart and brain health.

-The data suggest that people who have a heart condition or vascular disease, or who have had a stroke, may be at higher risk of complications if they are infected with COVID-19.
+The data show that people who have a heart condition or vascular disease, or who have had a stroke, are at higher risk of complications if they are infected with COVID-19.

 So it’s important to do everything you can to avoid infection.